wiseman561/phos-ojala/docs/SECURITY_HARDENING_PHASE2.md

 *   **Vulnerability Scanning:** Integrated and configured Trivy (`aquasecurity/trivy-action`) in `docker-ci.yml` to scan container images for vulnerabilities, failing the build on `CRITICAL` or `HIGH` severity findings.
 *   **Workflow Optimization:** Added `--no-build` flag to `dotnet ef database update` in `db-migrations.yml` to avoid potentially redundant build steps during migration application.

-These combined measures significantly improve the security posture of the Ojala Healthcare Platform's containerization, deployment, and CI/CD processes.
+These combined measures significantly improve the security posture of the Phos Healthcare Platform's containerization, deployment, and CI/CD processes.